King-Gravy/nbminer_discord_webhook/README.md

 >npm i -g axios
 ## Install typescript
 >npm i -g typescript
+## Update the config.json with a text editor to add your discord ID and webhook url.
+If you haven't changed the miner API IP then leave the rest alone.
 ## Init the typescript config
 >tsc --init
 ## Compile from ts to js